Tip

 [-1.33068221 -2.78795192 -3.16825651 -0.67715519 -0.09722957 -0.07045258]

-Note that the output coefficients arrays length depends not only on the input
+Note that the output coefficients arrays’ length depends not only on the

 that are used in the transformation).

-To find out what will be the output data size use the dwt_coeff_len()
+To find out what the size of the output data will be, use the dwt_coeff_len()

 function: